Aug 23, 2022

 A distributed denial of service (DDoS) attack is a common security threat for WordPress sites.
 It’s essentially an attempt to overwhelm your server, whereby thousands of IP addresses visit your website simultaneously.

 Luckily, DDoS attacks can be stopped.
 Hostinger’s strong network infrastructure will ensure your website can weather any attacks.
-In addition, Hostinger users can set up CloudFlare, a DDoS mitigation service dedicated to protecting external-facing resources.

 Staying On Top of Your Cyber Security Is Essential